IAmTomahawkx/legal/Acceptable Usage Policy.md

   Sexually explicit content must be properly age-gated and should not be shared in unrestricted areas of the platform.

+- **Sharing explicit content of minora**

+  Explicit content that includes minors is strictly prohibited and all parties involved will be reported to the authorities.
+  Note that we do not allow cartoon depictions of underage explicit content (e.g. Lolicon).

 ## Keeping It Fair

 To ensure users have equal opportunity to use the service and are not taken advantage of, we disallow: